 Best cheap printers

-Top five best cheap printers to run for 2019
+Best cheap printers to buy and run for 2019

 By Andrew Laughlin

-It’s all too easy to buy a low-priced printer, only to get caught out by high ink costs.
-Some printers waste a lot of ink cleaning their print heads, meaning you'll have to be constantly ordering pricey new cartridges.
+Some inkjet printers waste a lot of ink during cleaning cycles, meaning you'll need to constantly order pricey new cartridges.

-An inefficient printer could cost you £100 more a year to print the same number of pages as a cheaper-to-run model.
+An inefficient printer could cost you £100 more a year to print the same number of pages as an economical model.

 We know that there’s more to printer running costs than manufacturers’ figures may let on.
 Many printers automatically clean their print heads every so often, using up precious ink that never makes it to the paper.
 This makes a big difference to how much you’ll end up spending on printer ink.